artmg/home-assistant-docker/portainer/README.md

 This is for simplicity, as it only needs a single value, which you can change to any location as you may need.

+## troubleshooting

+If your Portainer instance starts playing up or gets corrupted, you can simply wipe it clean by:

+* removing the data files from the location mentioned in `.env`
+* browsing to the initialisation url: `http://server:9000/#/init/admin`
+*